Lime blamed its fire-prone batteries on Segway’s manufacturing. Now Segway is pushing back.

 This week, Lime, one of the nation’s largest electric-scooter companies, said the company pulled thousands of its scooters off the streets this summer because a small number of defective batteries had the potential to catch fire.

-The batteries were fire-prone, the company said, because of a welding issue that caused them to short.
+The batteries were fire-prone, the company said, because of a welding issue that caused them to short-circuit.

 Responding to Lime in a statement to The Washington Post on Thursday night, Segway — the personal-transportation company responsible for producing Lime’s batteries — disputed the scooter company’s claims and stood by its manufacturing process.

-Segway said its engineers who specialize in battery technology believe faulty welding “will typically stop a battery from charging or discharging, but it’s highly unlikely to cause a battery to short circuit.”
-Welding, a process that fuses materials using heat, is used to place a conductor on Segway batteries that manages the flow of electricity.
+Segway said its engineers who specialize in battery technology conclude that faulty welding “will typically stop a battery from charging or discharging, but it’s highly unlikely to cause a battery to short circuit.”
+Welding is utilized to place a conductor on Segway batteries that manages the flow of electricity.

 “Over the years we have sold multiple millions of Segway’s self balancing vehicles and a million kickscooters, all of which used the same battery technology without such incidents,” the statement added.